Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/phase-5-E-opportunities-and-solutions.md

     - Components you get analyzed your gaps

 ## Steps
 So we're no longer defining our business architectures or our architectures we are now planning.
+Interesting thing, because at the end of this you really just coming up with a draft strategy, your your strategy and your plans and your roadmaps.
+* We really haven't put the teams together.
+* We really haven't introduced this plan into other people yet.
+* You're just doing the planning part before you get into bringing in other people.

 1) Determine key corporate change attributes
 2) Determine business constraints for implementation